bloodstiller/bloodstiller.com/content/Articles/Understandingdownloadcradles.md

 ## What is a PowerShell Download Cradle? {#what-is-a-powershell-download-cradle}

 A PowerShell download cradle is a technique that enables downloading and executing code directly in memory without writing to disk.
-This approach can help bypass security mechanisms while providing efficient code execution capabilities.
+This approach can help bypass security mechanisms.

 ## Core Components and Techniques {#core-components-and-techniques}